eql63/jardeen/README.md

 ## Dataset

 Datasets are located in the jdd.py file in dictionary form.
 Each test case has a list of datasets.
 Datasets are defined by the variables to be tested and the expected result.

-For example, a dataset "login_KO" will contain credentials login = "ko", password = "ko" and an "expected" variable = False, as the test is expected to fail with this dataset.
+For example, a dataset __login_KO__ will contain credentials login = "ko", password = "ko" and an "expected" variable = False, as the test is expected to fail with this dataset.

 A "fail_id" dataset has been deliberately included in the list of datasets in test case adp-01 for demonstration purposes.
 This means that an expected result different from the "expected" variable will be obtained.